-The current members of our nominating and corporate governance committee are Daniel Lynch, Daniel Curran and Yuan Xu.
-Mr. Lynch serves as chair of the nominating and corporate governance committee.
-Our nominating and corporate governance committee did not meet during 2021.
+The current members of our nominating and corporate governance committee are Tomas Heyman, Daniel Curran, M.D. and Yuan Xu, Ph.D.
+Mr. Heyman serves as chair of the nominating and corporate governance committee.
+Our nominating and corporate governance committee met twice during 2022.
 Our nominating and corporate governance committee's responsibilities include:

-- recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - · reviewing and making recommendations to our board of directors with respect to our board's leadership structure; - reviewing and making recommendations to our board with respect to management succession planning; - · developing and recommending to our board of directors corporate governance principles; and - overseeing an annual evaluation of our board of directors.
+- recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board of directors with respect to our board's leadership structure; - reviewing and making recommendations to our board with respect to management succession planning; - developing and recommending to our board of directors corporate governance principles; and - overseeing an annual evaluation of our board of directors.